 Malaysian Pavilion at the 2025 World Expo in Japan

-The Malaysian Pavilion, exhibited at the 2025 World Expo in Japan (Osaka-Kansai Expo), is a space that comprehensively expresses the tradition, diversity, and advanced nature of the multi-ethnic nation of Malaysia, with the theme of "INTERWOVEN - Weaving a Harmonious Future."
-At the center of the pavilion is the symbolic "Tree of Harmony," about 10 meters tall, whose leaves are hand-woven by artisans from all over Malaysia using sustainable natural materials, and whose trunk is an organic structure made by weaving fast-growing bamboo in a spiral shape.
-The morphological language of this design is also deployed in displays floor, lighting, and graphics, symbolizing the network that weaves the entire pavilion.
-As a pavilion where diversity intersects to weave one big story, it has become a place that embodies hope for a harmonious future.
+The Malaysian Pavilion, exhibited at the 2025 Japan International Exposition (Osaka-Kansai Expo), was themed "INTERWOVEN - Weaving a Harmonious Future," and was a space that comprehensively expressed the tradition, diversity, and progressive spirit inherent in Malaysia, a multi-ethnic nation.
+At the center of the pavilion was the symbolic "Tree of Harmony," standing approximately 10 meters tall.
+Its leaves were hand-woven by artisans from all over Malaysia using sustainable natural materials, and its trunk was composed of an organic structure made of fast-growing bamboo woven in a spiral.
+This sculptural language was also extended to displays floor, lighting, and graphics, symbolizing a network that connects the entire pavilion as if weaving together.
+As a pavilion where diversity intersects to weave one grand story, it became a place that embodied hope for a harmonious future.

-While Malaysia is rapidly developing, it is also a multi-ethnic nation with a complex mix of traditions, religions, and cultures, and so a major challenge was how to visually express "harmony and coexistence" in an international setting.
-In addition, the 10m-tall tree design needed to be structurally safe, construction, and easy to construct while maintaining consistency with the architectural concept design.
-In addition, a strong balance was required between faithful reproduction of the design, cultural resolution, and construction accuracy, in remote and continuous collaboration with an overseas team (Studio RED/brandME).
+While Malaysia is rapidly developing, it is also a multi-ethnic nation where traditions, religions, and cultures intersect in a complex way.
+A major challenge was how to visually represent "harmony and coexistence" in an international setting.
+Furthermore, it was necessary to ensure consistency with the architectural concept design while also making the 10-meter-tall tree structure feasible from the perspectives of structural safety, transportability, and construction.
+In addition, a strong balance was required between faithful reproduction of the design, cultural accuracy, and construction precision, undertaken through remote and continuous collaboration with overseas teams (Studio RED/brandME).

 - open